andrewdavidmackenzie/flow/lib/flow_definition.md

 - function   - 0 or more functions referenced in this flow.
 - value      - 0 or more values contained in this flow

-TODO
-??
-Function implementing what's inside the flow entirely????

 ## Name
 A string used to identify an element.

 ## Flow Reference
-A reference to a flow defined elsewhere name - a String that is used for display and referencing purposes within the flow it is used in. source - the location where the flow is defined.
+A reference to a flow defined elsewhere alias - a String that is used for display and referencing purposes within the flow it is used in. source - the location where the flow is defined.

 ## IO Reference
-This uniquely identifies an IO from a flow/value/function and is used to define connections between them. e.g. ObjectType/Flow.name/IO.name e.g. ObjectType/Value.name e.g. ObjectType/Function.name/IO.name
+This uniquely identifies an IO from a flow/value/function and is used to define connections between them.

-Where ObjectType can be "flow", "value", "function".
+For references to flows or functions defined in other files, the reference should use the alias that is used in this file.

+e.g. flow/Flow.alias/IO.name
+e.g. value/Value.name
+e.g. function/Function.alias/IO.name

-For IOs within the existing flow, "this" is used as the Flow.name.
+For IOs within the existing flow, use "output" or "input" and the IO name e.g. output/output_name e.g. input/input_name

-IO References are only used in specifying connections.

 ## IO
 IOs produce or consume data of a specific type, and are where data enters/leaves a flow/value/function.